gregl83/paq/docs/benchmarks.md

 This document outlines the process for creating reproducible and comparative benchmarks for `paq`.

-Benchmarks are located in the [benches](../benches) directory of this repository.
+Benchmark executable scripts are located in the [bin](../bin) directory of this repository.

 Reproducibility relies on four main tools: